traitecoevo/austraits.build/docs/Building.md

 ## Trait definitions

 Allowable traits and values are defined in the definitions file.
 Each trait is labelled as either `numeric` or `categorical`.
-An exa,ple of each type is as follows.
+An example of each type is as follows.
 For the full list, see Appendix section [Trait definition](#trait_defs).